 David loves treating patients of all ages especially high end athletes, adolescents and children with special needs.
 In his spare time, he enjoys spending time with his wife, Kylie, his children, Cooper and Cassidy, as well as traveling, playing hockey, taking pictures and hiking.

 Kylie Kanze, DO is a native Pennsylvanian.
 She is originally from DuBois, PA and graduated in 2001 from the Pennsylvania State University.
 She is a 2006 graduate of the Philadelphia College of Osteopathic Medicine (PCOM) where she completed a one-year Osteopathic Manipulative Medicine Fellowship.
 Her pediatric residency training occurred at the Children’s Hospital of Michigan, in Detroit, MI, finishing in 2009.

 After residency training Kylie had a faculty position at Rocky Vista University College of Osteopathic Medicine in Parker, CO as well as providing general pediatric care in a group medical practice.
-Since 2014 she has lived in Bellingham, WA with her husband and two children and in 2016 opened her Pediatric OMT practice, Building Blocks Osteopathic Medicine.
-She is excited to relocate back to the Philadelphia area.
+Since 2014 she has lived in Bellingham, WA with her husband and two children and in 2016 opened her Pediatric Osteopathic Manipulative Medicine practice, Building Blocks Osteopathic Medicine.
+She is excited to have relocated back to the Philadelphia area in 2017.
 Her hobbies include gardening, hiking, snow skiing and loving on her husband and two children.

 As board certified pediatrician, her main focus is treating children from newborns to teenager and young adults with a special interest in working with children with autism and special needs.
 She takes the time that is necessary to get to know you and your child and to listen to all your concerns.